i502Club/i502Club.Ccrs/i502Club.Ccrs/readme.md

 fixes.

 ## Getting Started
-To get started you must make a reference to the library from your project by adding this repository's github packages nuget feed as a source to your solution or cloning the repo and compiling your own version.
+To get started you must clone the repo to a working directory and begin compiling your own version.

 To access the package add https://nuget.pkg.github.com/i502Club/index.json as a NuGet package source to Visual Studio or any other development tool.